Caroline Cox, Baroness Cox: Education

+Baroness Cox has petitioned the government to be more comprehensive in its education of young women at risk of Female Genital Mutilation, stating that the education system is a 'weak link' in protecting young women and that 'education about FGM should also be a compulsory element of personal, social, health and economic education, starting with primary-age children, to enable them to seek help, protection and prevention'.

+Relationship with Europe and Migration

-Cox is a Eurosceptic.
-She rebelled over the Maastricht Treaty, supporting an amendment to require a nationwide referendum on ratification on 14 July 1993.
+Cox considers herself to be a 'tentative Eurosceptic', considering that, 'Sharply diverging demographics within the EU will make EU-wide one size fits all policies inappropriate in many spheres'.
+She rebelled over the Maastricht Treaty, in favour of letting the country decide by supporting an amendment to require a nationwide referendum on ratification on 14 July 1993.
 In May 2004 she joined three other Conservative peers in signing a letter published by the UK Independence Party urging voters to support it in the elections to the European Parliament.
 The Leader of the Conservative Party, Michael Howard, immediately withdrew the party whip, formally expelling them from the parliamentary party.
 Cox now sits in the House of Lords as a crossbencher.

-She sits on the Advisory Council of MigrationWatch.
+She sits on the Advisory Council of Migration Watch, and has also advocated for the rights of domestic immigrant workers in the UK to ensure they receive legal protection regarding working conditions.

-Geert Wilders controversy